 Errol Active – A Lottery Winner Convicted of Assault

 I mentioned earlier that there are certain people who don’t deserve to be lottery winners.
 Take for instance Errol Active from Bradford.
 In 1995 he won £1m.
 But this didn’t stop Mr. Active to assault his now ex.
-Sadly, he was charged with £250 only, plus he was to pay the amount £5 per week.
+Sadly, he was charged with £250 only, plus he was to pay the amount of £5 per week.
 This is hilarious.
 Domestic violence should be taken a lot more seriously.
 Fortunately for Errol, the judge gave him a light sentence.
 Send them to jail.
 Send all of them!
 Let them learn the hard way so they never repeat the bad deed, ever again.
 Lottery should be played by good, kind people.
-I get nervous when I realize there are this kind of people who don’t deserve to win.
+I get nervous when I realize there are these kinds of people who don’t deserve to win.
 Lady Luck doesn’t consider the character and the past of the player.
 If only!

 Our good old buddy here called Ronnie Music Jr. wasn’t creative when he decided to become a criminal.
 That said, besides being a lottery winner, he decided to run his own drug trafficking operation.
 He had meth on his premises with the intent to resell it.
 He also had 10 assault rifles to back his drug trafficking operations.
 You don’t have to be an expert to know this guy is a criminal.
-This is not white collar stuff.
-This is street criminal.
+This is not white-collar stuff.
+This is a street criminal.
 Ronnie won $3m in the Georgia Lottery.
 He didn’t owe money, he was rich.
-Why risk your freedom, your money, your time for a small amount of drug money?
+Why risk your freedom, your money, and your time for a small amount of drug money?
 Why?!